WatchingPotato/EasyVanity/README.md

 these can be enable or disabled at will

 ## Known/Potential Issue
-- When unlocked or free transmogrifying is enabled, items that can be used will still be greyed out.
 - I have not tested it in multiplayer so idk if it works. (if you do end up testing it, feel free to tell me if it worked)

 ## TODO
 - add hotkey to open appearance menu
-- fix greyed out issue